GDSC-DSI/Schedura/README.md

 <p><h2><a id="index1"></a>:beginner: Problem Statement :</h2></p>

 <p>
 Shortage of attendance is one of the major concerns amongst students.
 Maintaining track of classes attended and missed is a big challenge and most of the students fail to track them down accurately.
 This sometimes leaves them with a lesser percentage of attendance than required.
-Another challenge that is faced by most of the students is to check their daily class schedule via PDF files stored in their devices.
-It is a bit time consuming and an alternative for it was the need of the hour.
+Another challenge that is faced by most students is to check their daily class schedule via PDF files stored on their devices.
+It is a bit time-consuming and an alternative for it was the need of the hour.
 </p>

 <p><h2><a id="index2"></a>✨ Proposed Solution :</h2></p>